danreuben/markdown-jam/markdown-jam.md

 ## 3b - Offering

 Any investigation into this room before the show in 3a completes is shrouded in darkness and the chest is locked.
 As the show completes the room lights up from a trough of fire oil lining the floor on all sides and the chest unlocks.
 Upon investigation the chest contains **[d6 item]** per player belonging to the *Puppet Maker*.
-Anything taken from the chest triggers the *puppets* in 3a to seek out and attack the culprit.
+Anything taken from the chest triggers the *puppets* in the theather (3a) to seek out and attack the culprit.
 A new item of value may be placed in the chest in tribute to the Wanting God.

 - Large chest of various items.
 - Trough of fire oil.